Rolling Volatility

 2020–2024 (Era IV)1,43959.1% · 20.6%61.6% · 17.8%66.5% · 12.0%

-Three patterns are visible.
-First, the 365-day mean has fallen every epoch from 93.1% in Era II to 47.6% in Era V. Maturation of market depth, the launch of regulated derivatives in late 2017, and the 2024 spot-ETF channel all dampen what a given dollar of flow does to price.
-Second, the 30-day mean has fallen by less than the 365-day mean — cluster events still produce big short-window readings even when the long-window regime is calm.
-Third, the epoch-internal stdev (the second number in each cell) is itself shrinking, meaning each epoch's vol regime is more uniform than the one before it.
+Three things are true at once.
+First, the 365-day mean has fallen every epoch from 93.1% in Era II to 47.3% in Era V. Deeper market depth, the launch of regulated derivatives in late 2017, and the 2024 spot-ETF channel all dampen what a given dollar of flow does to price — a mechanical story, not a coincidence.
+Second, the 30-day mean has fallen by less than the 365-day mean: cluster events still produce big short-window readings even when the long-window regime is calm, which is exactly why the short window is poor for timing.
+Third, the epoch-internal stdev — the second number in each cell — is itself shrinking, from 30.0% to 3.6% on the 365-day window.
+Each epoch's regime is not only calmer but more uniform than the one before.

 The implied-vol counterpart is Deribit's DVOL index, which applies the VIX methodology to BTC options and tracks the 30-day forward-looking implied vol. DVOL has tracked our 30-day realised vol with a typical premium in the 5−15-percentage-point range.
 Persistent gaps between implied and realised — either direction — have been useful regime indicators around cycle inflections; that analysis lives outside this chart's scope but is referenced on the methodology page.

-Independence assumption breaks during cluster events.
-The √365 annualisation factor assumes daily returns are independent.
-They mostly are, except during cluster events where a multi-day capitulation produces autocorrelated negative returns and a multi-day melt-up produces autocorrelated positive ones.
-Annualised volatility under-states realised dispersion during clusters and over-states it during fully mean-reverting whipsaw weeks.
+The √365 independence assumption breaks during clusters.
+Annualising by √365 assumes daily returns are independent.
+They mostly are, except during cluster events: a multi-day capitulation (the FTX week, the March 2020 flush) produces autocorrelated negative returns, and a multi-day melt-up produces autocorrelated positive ones.
+In those windows annualised realised vol under-states the true multi-day dispersion; in fully mean-reverting whipsaw weeks it over-states it.

 Frequently asked